stronghips/PythonLessons/Lesson 1/Lesson1.md

 Get the repository from Github: `git clone https://github.com/stronghips/test.git`

 Get remote changes from Github:
+Open a terminal (in VS Code) or a command line and enter:
+- `git pull` - Pull latest changes from github to local repo.
 - `git fetch` - Synchronize local repo information with github.
-- `git pull` - Pull latest changes from github to local repo.

 Get local changes to Github:
 1. Stage your changes (locally): `git stage .`